 Overall, I’m a big fan of this mask, I thought the bubbling feeling might be the best thing about it and it would be a little gimicky, however I don’t have another mask that I’ve tried or that’s in my collection that’s as cleansing or leaves my skin feeling as fresh.
 I can see this being almost the face mask equivalent of a clarifying shampoo, something I turn to weekly to give me a really clean feeling.
 I think without the foaming the mask might feel a little boring – whilst it is a little gimicky, it does give an edge of excitement and originality.

-This mask is on Amazon UK for £15 (Or amazon US for $7.99, grr raw end of the deal again) – I estimate that it would give you around 15-20 uses.
+The Elizavecca Milky Piggy Carbonated Clay Bubble Mask is on Amazon UK for £15 (Or amazon US for $7.99, grr raw end of the deal again) – I estimate that it would give you around 15-20 uses.
 I’m now really intrigued about their sheet masks, and plan to order them with my next amazon order!